 The tolerances on various dimensions shall be permitted as given below:

-± 0.05 mm on dimensions up to 5 mm, and
+± 0.05 mm on dimensions up to 5 mm; and

 ± 0.1 mm on dimensions above 5 mm and below 10 mm.

 WORKMANSHIP AND FINISH

 The flatness of measuring surface shall be checked with a knife straight edge.
 There shall be no visible clearance between the surface and the edge.
 Alternatively, flatness can be tested in accordance with IS 12937.